AndySAnker/andysanker.github.io/_teaching/Teaching.md

 type: "BSc students"
 permalink: /teaching/Teaching
 venue: "University of Copenhagen, Department of Chemistry"
-date: 2020-01-01
+date: 2019-2021
 ---

-Teaching assistant in Chemistry courses at Department of Chemistry:
+Teaching assistant for Chemistry courses at Department of Chemistry, University of Copenhagen:

 * **Applied Spectroscopy**